qpdf/qpdf/README-what-to-download.txt

    If you just want to use the qpdf command line program or use the qpdf DLL's C-language interface, you can download this file.
-You can also download this version if you are using MINGW's gcc 4.4 and want to program using the C++ interface.
+You can also download this version if you are using MINGW's gcc 4.6 (or a binary compatible version) and want to program using the C++ interface.

  * qpdf-<version>-bin-mingw64.zip